By Marc Frank, Extension Botanist

 Coral ardisia has long been promoted in Florida as a landscape ornamental because it tolerates a variety of soil types, shade, and drought.
 It is a compact shrub, with attractive, glossy foliage, and produces an abundance of showy, scarlet red fruit, which are held on the plant for a long time.
 Unfortunately, it has escaped from cultivation and become invasive in much of Florida.
 UF Herbarium specimens indicate that as early as the 1960s it had spread into natural areas in Alachua and Pasco counties.
 According to the Atlas of Florida Plants, it is now documented with herbarium specimens from natural areas in 30 counties (from Palm Beach and Lee counties on the southern peninsula to Escambia County on the western panhandle).
 The Early Detection and Distribution Mapping System (EDDMapS) reports coral ardisia in the wild in 16 additional Florida counties, as well as in southern Georgia, southwestern Alabama, Louisiana, southeastern Texas, and Hawaii.
 Overseas, it is considered invasive in tropical Australia, New Zealand, Fiji, the Seychelles, and South Africa.

 In Florida, coral ardisia forms dense colonies in forests, coastal hammocks, and scrub habitats.
 These dense stands outcompete and smother the seedlings of native species, and produce copious amounts of fruit, which are readily dispersed by birds and small mammals.
 For this reason, in 1995 the Florida Exotic Pest Plant Council (FLEPPC) listed coral ardisia as a Category I invasive species (one that is displacing native species and altering the ecology of natural habitats).
 In July 2014, the Florida Division of Plant Industry (DPI)—the division of the Florida Department of Agriculture and Consumer Services that is responsible for regulating and protecting our nursery, agriculture, and honey bee industries—added coral ardisia to the Florida noxious weed list.
 This means it is now illegal to possess, propagate, transport, or sell this species within the state without a permit issued by the Division.
-The UF/IFAS Assessment of Non-Native Plants in Florida's Natural Areas, which all Master Gardeners should be following when making recommendations to the public, indicates that this species is prohibited.
+The UF/IFAS Assessment of Non-Native Plants in Florida's Natural Areas, which all Master Gardener volunteers should be following when making recommendations to the public, indicates that this species is prohibited.
 Because of the impacts to our natural lands, it's important that you learn to recognize coral ardisia, remove it from your own garden, discourage your neighbors from cultivating it, and report to DPI any nurseries that you see selling it.